palkan/action_policy/docs/namespaces.md

 end
 ```

-**NOTE**: namespaces support is an extension for `ActionPolicy::Behaviour` and could be included with `ActionPolicy::Behaviours::Namespaced` (included into Rails controllers and channels integrations by default).
+**NOTE**: namespace support is an extension for `ActionPolicy::Behaviour` and could be included with `ActionPolicy::Behaviours::Namespaced` (included into Rails controllers and channel integrations by default).